Millenia-old cities, unparalleled gastronomic heritage, and pristine nature have made not just tourists but also expats flock to Italy’s shores.

 Second, all of the investments are pretty high up on the risk scale, except the government bond one.
 Of course, that’s reflected in the highest required investment sum.

-And that’s not to mention that the €2 million investment is comparable to the investment required to obtain Cypriot citizenship.
-A temporary residence and citizenship for the same price – which one do you think is a better deal?
+And that’s not to mention that the €2 million investment is comparable to the investment required to obtain Cyprus citizenship by investment.
+A temporary residence and citizenship by investment for the same price – which one do you think is a better deal?

 So, if you want to lower the investment and go with a startup, the risk rises.
 Such companies are notorious for failing – approximately 90% of them shut down.
 If that happened, you would be unable to recoup your investment.

-Italian companies and shares in them are risky business too.
+Italian companies and shares in them are risky businesses too.

 In a country that’s plagued by bureaucracy, youth unemployment, and a highly unstable political environment, getting your half a million euros back is definitely not a done deal.

-Finally, a donation of €1 million is pretty straight-forward but it’s all sunk costs.
-It’s up to you to determine if the Italian quality of life is worth that much money.
+Finally, a donation of €1 million is pretty straightforward but it’s all sunk costs.
+It’s up to you to determine if the Italy Golden Visa cost, or the Italian quality of life to be particular, is worth that much money.

 The Italian Visa Application Process

-If you’ve made up your mind and would like to pursue the Italian investor visa, here’s how you can apply.
+If you’ve made up your mind and would like to pursue the Italy investor visa, here’s how you can apply.

 First of all, let us just reiterate that you must be a non-EEA citizen.
 You must also be an adult older than 18 years and will need to prove that you have no criminal record.

-You will also need to show that all of the financial assets that you’re about to invest in Italy to qualify for the investor visa have been obtained legally, are liquid (ready to be transferred), and in your name too.
+You will also need to show that all of the financial assets that you’re about to invest in Italy to qualify for the Italy Golden Visa and to obtain it legally, are liquid (ready to be transferred), and in your name too.

 Then, it’s a three-step process, all carried out via the official investor platform.